 - It is extremely important that no pupil who is ill should leave school without having followed this process.
 This is because –

 - If an illness were to rapidly get worse the safety of the pupil would be at risk.

 - If an emergency situation were to happen at school such as a fire alarm, and attendance records show a pupil is in school but not part of the school evacuation they will be deemed as still being in the building.
 In this circumstance the emergency services may enter a dangerous situation to look for the pupil and put themselves in danger for no reason.

 Here is an overview of the procedures around pupil medication at Currie Community High School.

-- At the beginning of each school year (June for S2 to S6 and August for S1) parents are required to provide the school with the appropriate forms and if required, the medication a pupil may need during the school day.
-This should be treated as a high priority for pupils with chronic conditions such as asthma and allergies.
+- At the beginning of each school year (August) parents are required to provide the school with the appropriate medical forms and if necessary, the medication a pupil may need during the school day.
+This should be treated as a high priority for pupils with chronic conditions such as diabetes, asthma and allergies.
 Forms can be found below.

 - No medication of any kind can be taken in school or administered by high school staff without a parental request form being completed and signed by a parent/carer.
 This includes non-prescribed medication such as piriton, paracetamol and ibuprofen.

 - Prescribed medication for pupils must be supplied to the school by a parent, in the dispensing container with the original pharmacy label detailing the pupil’s name, date of birth, etc.

 - Any change to medication type or dose requires a new form to be completed and signed by parent/carer.
 This must be returned to the school before it can be taken or given at school.